weishiji/reselect/README.md

 export default VisibleTodoList
 ```

-In the above example, `mapStateToProps` calls `getVisibleTodos` to calculate `todos`.
+以上示例中, `mapStateToProps` calls `getVisibleTodos` to calculate `todos`.
 This works great, but there is a drawback: `todos` is calculated every time the state tree is updated.
 If the state tree is large, or the calculation expensive, repeating the calculation on every update may cause performance problems.
 Reselect can help to avoid these unnecessary recalculations.

 ### Creating a Memoized Selector